 Overhead costs refer to ongoing business-related spending.
 That is, things you have to pay for whether or not your venture sells or produces anything for some time.
 Examples of overhead costs are rent, insurance, general utilities, and software.
 They differ from operating expenses, which are what you have to pay so you can produce, sell, and market your products and services.
 Examples of operating costs are manufacturing equipment, packaging, and labor.

 There are three types of overhead costs: fixed, variable, and semi-variable.
 Fixed overhead are costs that are unchanging regardless of activity, like insurance and rent.
-Variable overhead are those that change depending on sales volume, like marketing and office supplies.
+Variable overheads are those that change depending on sales volume, like marketing and office supplies.
 Finally, semi-variable overhead are costs that must be paid regardless, like utilities and sales-related commissions or salaries.

-Effective Ways to Trim Overhead Expenses
+Effective Ways to Trim Overhead Expenses For Small Businesses

 With all the types of expenses, one can see that a small business owner has a lot of spending to monitor.
 This is why knowing how to reduce overhead costs is a huge deal.
 Here are some suggestions for reducing overhead costs.